ccjmne/blog/content/flight-manual/intralinear-partitioning/01-forms-of-horizontal-alignment.md

 style over the learned tastes of your experienced discernment: do review code.

    **You have the go-ahead.**<br>
-   You do not have to make your code look pretty beyond mere logical structure, but you *do have to* read it, every now and again.
+   You do not have to make your code look pretty beyond mere logical structure, but **you do have to read it**, every now and again.
 This is just an encouragement, a call for you to assume your style and not shy away from crafting text with as much care as you wish.

 ## Next